awesomemotive/wp-simple-pay-lite/readme.txt

-=== WP Simple Pay Lite for Stripe ===
+=== Stripe Payments for WordPress - WP Simple Pay ===
 Contributors: moonstonemedia, pderksen, nickyoung87, nekojira
-Tags: stripe, stripe checkout, payments, simple stripe checkout, ecommerce, e-commerce Requires at least: 4.3
+Tags: stripe, payments, credit card, stripe payments, stripe checkout Requires at least: 4.3
 Tested up to: 4.7
 Stable tag: 1.5.9
 License: GPLv2 or later

-Add high conversion Stripe checkout forms to your WordPress site and start accepting payments in minutes.
+Add high conversion Stripe payment forms to your WordPress site in minutes.

 == Description ==

-In a few simple steps you can add Stripe's beautiful checkout forms to your WordPress site.
-Stripe's forms are continually tested and optimized to maximize customer conversion.
+In a few simple steps you can start accepting credit card payments with Stripe Checkout on your WordPress site.
+Stripe continually tests and optimizes their checkout forms to maximize customer conversion.

 **What is Stripe Checkout?**